runxiyu/alpine-chroot/README.md

-# alpine-chroot
+# rxchroot

-These are some simple scripts to create an [Alpine Linux](https://alpinelinux.org) chroot in an existing system.
+These are some simple scripts to create a Linux chroot in an existing system.

+## Alpine Linux

 ```
 alpine-chroot-create /alpine